NewtonGaliza/boilerplate-manager/README.md

 class NameModel(Base):
     ...
  ```
-After this, run the command for generate the files of the app.
+After this, run the command to generate the files of the app.

  ```shell
     $ python manage.py build <your_app_name>